 Habitat Spartanburg provides local families with a springboard to secure, stable futures.
-We are proud of the work we've done in Spartanburg during the past 30 years.
+We are proud of the work we've done in Spartanburg during the past 30-plus years.
 All Habitat homes are built using quality construction materials, HardiPlank (cement) siding, Architectural shingles, and those built over the last several years are Energy Star Certified.

 Homes are landscaped, have front porches and an open floor plan and would fit in nicely in any neighborhoods with smaller homes.
 The average size of a Habitat Spartanburg home is 1,100 square feet.

 Habitat must meet all code and inspection requirements of other residential home builders.
 Currently, Habitat Spartanburg builds seven new homes annually, and we're planning to increase that number as affordable housing remains a challenge for many Spartanburg families -- particularly low-income families.